Moving the camera during a precision maneuver or hectic play.

 The Silent Hill series does this intentionally on a few occasions; the weird camera angles just add another dimension to the general Mind Screw.

-Beautifully creepy cinematography aside, most of the sequels keep this and compound it with difficult combat controls (which is somewhat intended canon, as the protagonist is supposed to be a noob rather than a spy) to make many mook fights frustrating, item-expensive, or downright lethal, as the camera aggressively moves every which way but towards oncoming enemies.
+Beautifully creepy cinematography aside, most of the sequels keep this and compound it with difficult combat controls (which, again, is somewhat intended: most of the protagonists are not trained, effective fighters) to make many mook fights frustrating, item-expensive, or downright lethal, as the camera aggressively moves every which way but towards oncoming enemies.

 Ironically, Silent Hill: Downpour essentially averts the run into the camera while being chased thing: when running from the Void, you retain full control over the camera, and can check on the distance between you and it with a dedicated look behind you button.